 - 708.41-1.
-Adoptions under this law shall take the form of customary adoptions unless the Court determines there is good cause for the adoption to be closed. - 708.41-2.
+Adoptions under this law shall take the form of customary adoptions when the Court has granted a petition to suspend parental rights.
+When the Court grants a petition to terminate parental rights the adoption shall be closed. - 708.41-2.
 Customary Adoptions.
-The purpose of customary adoption is not to permanently deprive the child of connections to, or knowledge of, the child's biological family, but to provide the child a permanent home.
-The following shall apply to all customary adoptions and shall be contained in all adoptive orders and decrees: - (a) The relationship between an adoptive parent and adoptive child shall have all the same rights, responsibilities, and other legal consequences as the relationship between a biological child and parent; - (b) The adoptive child shall have an absolute right, absent a convincing and compelling reason to the contrary, to information and knowledge about his or her biological family and his or her Oneida heritage, if applicable.
-The child may obtain adoption information from files maintained by the Court or Department; - (c) Adoption shall not prevent an adoptive child from inheriting from a biological parent in the same manner as any other biological child.
-The biological parents shall not be entitled to inherit from an adoptive child in the same manner as parents would otherwise be entitled to inherit.
-An adoptive child shall be entitled to inherit from adoptive parents, and vice versa, in the same manner as if biological parents and child; - (d) Although parental rights have been terminated, the biological parent may retain certain residual parental rights when appropriate as determined by agreement between the adoptive parent and biological parent made through peacemaking, or by order of the Court.
-Such residual parental rights may include: - (1) The right to communication; - (2) The right to visitation; - (3) The right or obligation to contribute to support or education; - (4) The right to be consulted regarding the child's religious affiliation, major medical treatment, marriage, or other matters of major importance in the child's life; and/or - (5) Such other residual rights the Court may deem appropriate, considering the circumstances. - (e) Adoption does not extinguish the relationships between the child and the child's extended biological family.
-The child's extended biological family retains the right to reasonable communication and visitation with the child, subject to reasonable controls of the adoptive parents. - 708.41-3.
+The purpose of customary adoption is not to permanently deprive the adopted child of connections to, or knowledge of, the adopted child's biological family, but to provide the adopted child a permanent home.
+The following shall apply to all customary adoptions and shall be contained in all adoptive orders and decrees: - (a) The relationship between an adoptive parent and adopted child shall have all the same rights, responsibilities, and other legal consequences as the relationship between a biological child and parent; - (b) The adopted child shall have an absolute right, absent a convincing and compelling reason to the contrary, to information and knowledge about his or her biological family and his or her Oneida heritage, if applicable.
+The adopted child may obtain adoption information from files maintained by the Court or Department; - (c) Adoption shall not prevent an adopted child from inheriting from a biological parent in the same manner as any other biological child.
+The biological parents shall not be entitled to inherit from an adopted child in the same manner as parents would otherwise be entitled to inherit.
+An adopted child shall be entitled to inherit from adoptive parents, and vice versa, in the same manner as if biological parents and child;

+- (d) Although parental rights have been suspended, the biological parent may retain certain residual parental rights when appropriate as determined by agreement between the adoptive parent and biological parent made through peacemaking, or by order of the Court.
+Such residual parental rights may include:

+- (1) The right to communication;

+- (2) The right to visitation;

+- (3) The right or obligation to contribute to support or education; - (4) The right to be consulted regarding the adopted child's religious affiliation, major medical treatment, marriage, or other matters of major importance in the child's life; and/or - (5) Such other residual rights the Court may deem appropriate, considering the circumstances. - (e) Adoption does not extinguish the relationships between the adopted child and the adopted child's extended biological family.
+The adopted child's extended biological family retains the right to reasonable communication and visitation with the adopted child, subject to reasonable controls of the adoptive parents. - 708.41-3.
 Closed Adoptions.
-Closed adoptions occur in situations where a child needs a permanent home and it is necessary to sever all ties between the child and his or her biological family.
-The following shall apply to all closed adoptions: - (a) The relationship between an adoptive parent and adoptive child shall have all the same rights, responsibilities, and other legal consequences as the relationship between a biological child and parent; - (b) The relationship between the adopted child and all persons whose relationship to the adopted child is derived through the biological parents shall be completely altered and all the rights, duties, and other legal consequences of those relationships shall cease to exist; - (c) The child's biological family shall not be entitled to or have access to any information regarding said child;

-- (d) The child shall be entitled to information and knowledge regarding his or her culture and heritage; and - (e) The child shall be entitled to information regarding his or her biological family upon reaching the age of majority.
-The child may obtain adoption information from files maintained by the Court or Department.
+Closed adoptions occur in situations where an adopted child needs a permanent home and it is necessary to sever all ties between the adopted child and his or her biological family.
+The following shall apply to all closed adoptions: - (a) The relationship between an adoptive parent and adopted child shall have all the same rights, responsibilities, and other legal consequences as the relationship between a biological child and parent; - (b) The relationship between the adopted child and all persons whose relationship to the adopted child is derived through the biological parents shall be completely altered and all the rights, duties, and other legal consequences of those relationships shall cease to exist; - (c) The adopted child's biological family shall not be entitled to or have access to any information regarding said child; - (d) The adopted child shall be entitled to information and knowledge regarding his or her culture and heritage; and - (e) The adopted child shall be entitled to information regarding his or her biological family upon reaching the age of majority.
+The adopted child may obtain adoption information from files maintained by the Court or Department.